Save up to $1,322 on our trips! Limited spots. Book Now.

 Port Royal, Jamaica

 Legend has it that Port Royal in Jamaica – formerly a haven for swashbuckling pirates – was once nicknamed ‘the wickedest city in the west’, though a devastating earthquake in 1692 resulted in the loss of around two thirds of the original, old city.
-Today, the submerged portion of Port Royal is an archaeological treasure trove and a total of eight buildings in varying stages of preservation have been uncovered alongside what UNESCO World Heritage Conservation has described as ‘an unrivaled collection of in situ artifacts’.
+Today, the submerged portion of Port Royal is an archaeological treasure trove and a total of eight buildings in varying stages of preservation have been uncovered alongside what UNESCO World Heritage Conservation has described as ‘an unrivalled collection of in situ artefacts’.
 Though currently off limits to recreational divers, a number of recovered artefacts can be seen at the National Museum Jamaica in Kingston.

 Lion City, China